By Sam Ogden

 A retrograde is an apparent phenomenon of celestial movement as seen from our point of view on Earth.
 The planets have different rates of motion and from here it appears that Mercury (and all our other planets excluding Sun and Moon) have occasional periods where they move in the opposite direction of the Sun and Moon’s apparent motions along the ecliptic (path of the Sun).
 The Sun never retrogrades because relative to Earth it is the unmoving center.
 The Moon never retrogrades because it orbits the Earth, which is its “unmoving” center despite Earth having its own orbit about the Sun.
 At certain points in Earth’s orbit, Mercury, for example, will appear from Earth to retrogress, or move backwards.
 The planet does not actually move backwards in space.

 The commonly used terms “station retrograde” and “station direct” are important to note.
-Mercury’s retrograde station refers to the day when Mercury has appeared to completely stop in the sky just before it begins moving backwards.
-Mercury’s direct station refers to the day Mercury stands still just before moving forward or direct.
+A retrograde station refers to the day when the given planet has appeared to completely stop in the sky just before it begins moving backwards.
+A direct station refers to the day it stands still just before moving forward or direct.

-When Mercury stations retrograde it is the beginning of the retrograde cycle.
-At this point, Mercury has risen from the setting Sun and is thus identified as a “setting star” because it appears near the horizon shortly after sunset.
+When a planet stations retrograde it is the beginning of the retrograde cycle.
+If we use Mercury as an example, at this point it has risen from the setting Sun and is thus identified as a “setting star” because it appears near the horizon shortly after sunset.
 When the retrograde ends, Mercury has become the morning star, so called because it rises before the Sun at sunrise.
-Mercury is never more than the span of one full zodiac sign away from the Sun.
-This also means that the maximum space possible between the two can reach only as far as signs adjacent to one another on the zodiac wheel.
+Mercury is never more than twenty-eight degrees from the Sun.
+This means that the maximum space possible between the two can reach only as far as signs adjacent to one another on the zodiac wheel.

 Astrological Retrogradation And Its Implications In Different Zoidia